aosabook/500lines/async-web-server/writeup.md

 You should be able to map the result onto the expression with minimal effort at this point, but the specifics of how it converts a particular type might be eluding you if you haven't read ahead, or read the code yet.
 So lets dive into that before we move back to the other handler type.
 Three expressions matter here: `arg-exp`, `type-expression` and `type-assertion`.
 Once you understand those, there will be no magic left.
 Easy first.

-`arg-exp` takes an argument symbol and returns that `aif` expression [[Note to editor: Should I elaborate on `aif`?
-It's a fairly well known Common Lisp construct, but might be unclear to non-Lispers]] we use to check for the presence of a parameter.
+`arg-exp` takes an argument symbol and returns that `aif` expression we use to check for the presence of a parameter.
 Just the symbol, not the restrictions.

 	(defun arg-exp (arg-sym)
 	  `(aif (cdr (assoc ,(->keyword arg-sym) parameters))